Just What the Doctor Ordered

 Therapeutic recreation specialists do not hang shingles in front of their homes.
 They do, however, work in a variety of settings, such as hospitals, nursing homes, rehabilitation facilities, recovery programs, and community-based organizations.
 Therapeutic recreation, or TR, is a process that uses recreation to bring about changes in behavior, particularly among people with special needs and problems.
 The focus of this process is on the use of recreation and leisure activities to enhance the individual's growth and development and to enable the person to take the responsibility for fulfilling his or her own leisure needs.

-Therapeutic Recreation and HIV/AIDSAn AIDS diagnosis can affect every aspect of an individual's life, and the impact can be enormous.
+An AIDS diagnosis can affect every aspect of an individual's life, and the impact can be enormous.
 Even today, when the initial AIDS hysteria has died down somewhat, being HIV-positive can lead to isolation from peers, family, and coworkers.
 An individual's sense of identity may suffer from changes in lifestyle and familiar routines.

 The complex medical and psychological factors associated with AIDS can result in a general neglect of healthy leisure activities.
 And neglecting leisure is detrimental to the ability to survive.
 Studies have shown that leisure neglect, loneliness, and the feeling of lacking control over one's own life can result in increased mortality.
 Many people with HIV disease experience increased anxiety, which itself has a damaging effect on the functioning of the immune system.
 This can interfere with the body's ability to combat infection and can manifest itself as chronic pain, stress, tachycardia, anorexia/poor appetite, headaches, diarrhea, sweating, poor concentration, and apprehensiveness.